 Poor Coat Condition

 A sick and dying Guinea pig will have a very poor coat, which can look dull, show thinning, or appear to be rough.
-They may also have patches of hair loss and you may see inflamed areas of skin.
+They may also have patches of hair loss, and you might see inflamed areas of skin.
 You should also keep your eyes out for signs of parasites, such as ringworm, lice, and mites.
 Common areas for skin infestations are around the Guinea pig's head and anus.

 Mobility Issues